terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 ### Set up account access (Cloud IAM)

-1. If you are provisioning resources manually, create an IBM Cloud [API key](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key).
+1. Create an IBM Cloud [API key](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key).
 The user who owns this key must have the Administrator role.
 1. Require users in your account to use [multifactor authentication (MFA)](https://cloud.ibm.com/docs/account?topic=account-account-getting-started#account-gs-mfa).
 1. [Set up access groups](https://cloud.ibm.com/docs/account?topic=account-account-getting-started#account-gs-accessgroups).
     User access to IBM Cloud resources is controlled by using the access policies that are assigned to access groups.
 For IBM Cloud Financial Services validation, all IAM users must not be assigned direct access to any IBM Cloud resources.